x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

 10. In **Add a new client ID** window, enter the client id and the scope provided after API validation and click **Authorize**.

     > [!NOTE]
-    > For more information see the above topic **Grant access to the service account for your Google tenant**.
+    > For more information, see the above topic **Grant access to the service account for your Google tenant**.

 11. In **Set endpoint** section, you can either create a new migration endpoint or select the migration endpoint from the drop-down list: